ajlabarre/react-err-boundary/README.md

-# react-error-boundry
+# react-err-boundry

-## A straight-forward leight weight error boundary for React components
+## A straight-forward light weight error boundary for React components

 This easy to implement error boundary component isolates errors to the component that throws them so your entire react app doesn't crash on error.